-- 2.1 This Licensing Authority will specifically have regard to the need to protect children and vulnerable persons from harm or being exploited by gambling and will expect the applicant to satisfy the Authority that there will be sufficient measures to, for example, ensure that under 18 year olds do not have access to the premises.
+- 2.1 The Licensing Authority will specifically have regard to the need to protect children and vulnerable persons from harm or being exploited by gambling and expects the applicant to satisfy the Authority that there will be sufficient measures to, for example, ensure that under 18 year olds do not have access to the premises.

-- 2.2 This Licensing Authority will expect applicants to offer their own measures to meet the licensing objectives however appropriate measures / licence conditions may cover issues such as:
+- 2.2 The Licensing Authority expects applicants to offer their own measures to meet the licensing objectives however appropriate measures / licence conditions may cover issues such as:

 - Proof of age schemes

 - CCTV

 - Supervision of entrances / machine areas (e.g. use of door supervisors)

 - Physical separation of areas

 - Location of entry

 - Notices / signage (including the statutory requirement for GamCare stickers)

 - Specific opening hours

 - Self-exclusion schemes

 - Provision of information leaflets / helpline numbers for organisations such as GamCare.